pdtxie/blazer-obsidian/readme.md

 # minimal blazer theme for obsidian

-- this theme is a *modified version* of the popular [Obsidian Minimal](https://github.com/kepano/obsidian-minimal) theme
-- all credits go to the original authors of the Obsidian Minimal theme, where their license can be found [here](https://github.com/kepano/obsidian-minimal#license)
 - original blazer colourscheme can be found at [gogh-co.github.io](https://gogh-co.github.io/Gogh/), [and their github here](https://github.com/Gogh-Co/Gogh)
-- this is primarily a recolour with the blazer theme, but with many tweaks to the UI
+- this is primarily a recolour with my heavily customised version based off of the blazer theme
+- also many UI tweaks (autohide path, less clutter, general less padding/more compact, Favorit font)

 ## features
 - reset heading sizes